Lazy Witches

 I’m sitting here thinking of weeping,

-You’ve polished of a home made pork pie.
+You’ve scoffed all my home made pork pie.

 The elders think I’m too modern,